airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 ## Try it out!

-I made a sample project to demonstrate how easy it is to customize Bootstrap variables before building [Bootstrap SASS][].
+I made a sample project to demonstrate how easy it is to customize Bootstrap variables before building [Bootstrap Sass][].

 [Check out the sample project on Github](https://github.com/treyhunner/custom-bootstrap-example)